bekhzod-olimov/Synthethic-Uzbek-Car-Registration-Plates-Generator/README.md

 ##### Train

-After getting synthetic images, we train them using modified (more efficient and fast) proposed network as follows:
+After getting synthetic images, we train them using an efficient and fast proposed network as follows: